dreamgrove/dreamgrove/content/balance/Compendium.md

 [Grand Banquet of the Kalu'ak](https://www.wowhead.com/item=197794/grand-banquet-of-the-kaluak): Intellect buff
 <br>[Deviously Deviled Eggs](https://www.wowhead.com/item=204072/deviously-deviled-eggs): Same buff as Banquet but with a cheaper individual price.

-<br>You can also use secondary food as they provide more total stats, sim your character to see what is best for you.

 <br>[Sizzling Seafood Medley](https://www.wowhead.com/item=197784/sizzling-seafood-medley): Provides more total stats and can be worth over Intellect.
 <br>[Thousandbone Tongueslicer](https://www.wowhead.com/item=197786/thousandbone-tongueslicer): Provides more total stats and can be worth over Intellect.

+<br>The secondary food can be better as you aquire more gear, they provide more total stats than the main stat one.
+Sim your character to see what is best for you.

 <br><div id="phials">